I am a Principal Systems Architect with a 20-year history of engineering resilience.

 Generative Architecture Today, I apply that rigor to Artificial Intelligence.
 Because I understand the physical constraints of the server and the logical flow of the data, I do not build superficial “wrappers.”

-My practice deploys Native AI Architectures on Google Cloud.
-I design systems where the AI is not just a chatbot, but an orchestrated component that has secure, low-latency access to your inventory, business logic, and structured data.
+My practice deploys Native AI Architectures.
+I design systems where the AI is not just a chatbot, but an orchestrated component with secure, low-latency access to your data and business logic.
+I apply Formal Methods (TLA+) to these architectures, treating AI agents with the same strict reliability standards I applied to physical networks.

 The Philosophy: Lean Architecture

-Project Economics & FinOps Experience has demonstrated that adding headcount to a complex system often increases friction rather than velocity.
+Project Economics: Experience has demonstrated that adding headcount to a complex system often increases friction rather than velocity.
 I operate on the principle that complex problems are best solved by a small nucleus of senior experts, not large teams of junior developers.